 The good news is that anger can be managed with the right mindset, awareness, and faith-based strategies.

-Here are some ways that can help you manage anger in healthier and more constructive ways.
+Here are some ways that can help you manage anger in a biblical and more fruitful ways.

-Another practical way to learn how to manage anger is by moving the focus from the frustration to the solution.
+Learning how to manage anger involves moving the focus from allowing the emotion to have control over you, and taking authority over the emotion to get the solution.
 A Christ-centered approach also emphasizes responding with wisdom.
 Seeking practical solutions rather than reacting in anger is the way to go.

 Recognizing Anger and Choosing a New Path